Englewood Methodist cooking up Christmas cheer

 “We honor (the original donor) by telling his story,” Talada said.
 What he started blossomed into an annual tradition.
 Donations are appreciated, but the church doesn’t ask for donations.
 People are more than willing to donate to see that the Christmas meal remains an annual tradition.
 She estimates it costs $4 per meal.

-Last Christmas, the church served 1,991 dinners of which 177 were delivered to homes.
+Last Christmas, the church served 1,991 dinners.
 The church volunteers are preparing for 2,000 diners this year.

 The meal itself is a traditional roasted turkey dinner with “grandma’s dressing,” mashed potatoes and gravy, sweet potato casserole, buttered corn, rolls, cranberry sauce, iced tea, hot tea, coffee, milk and pumpkin pie.
 Publix will also donate cookies, pies and bakery bread.